jontec/morning-agenda/README.md

 ### Deploy to Heroku

-Building all this plumbing means nothing if we don't have some automation, to wake us up in the morning, right?
+Building all this plumbing means nothing if we don't have some automation to wake us up in the morning, right?

 We want to send a text message with our selected set of tasks each morning around 8:00AM.
 We'll do this by deploying our application to Heroku and then using the free Heroku scheduler to send a message.